JINI’S HERD: Here are the members of The Singing Horse Herd of 11 – in the order they came to me:

 She is a rigorous teacher, because if you get it wrong, she will reprimand you with hoof or teeth – like her mama has taught her to.
 It will be interesting to see how big she gets – at 1-year-old her rump is already higher than her mama’s.

 Xadaa’s name comes from the Gitxsan Nation in northern BC – who adopted the word from the Tahltan language (a Nation even further north, where one of my dogs is from) – and it means Moose.
 The second I laid eyes on her I just felt Moose energy coming so strongly through her.
 I later looked up the symbolism of moose, and it fit her perfectly.
-She’s pretty happy with her name and recently we realized her blaze looks like a hawk perched in a tree – another very strong totem.
+She’s pretty happy with her name and recently we realized her blaze looks like a hawk or eagle perched in a tree – another very strong totem.

 Siyone – is also a feral mustang, from Kaliah’s wild herd, so her age is also unknown.